 Will This Push My Loved One Over the Edge?

 One of the questions we hear most often is, “Won’t this confrontation push my loved one over the edge?”
-Many people are concerned that confronting the addict’s behavior directly with create an even more dangerous situation.
+Many people are concerned that confronting the addict’s behavior directly will create an even more dangerous situation.
 Families also worry that if a professional intervention doesn’t go well, then their loved one will stop speaking to them or coming to them for help.

 Interventions, especially those staged and organized by a professional, have a high rate of success.
 Even if a loved one does denies help, the family can respond by ending their enabling behaviors.
 Denying money for food or shelter can encourage the addicted family member to recognize the consequences of their actions and choose to get help on their own.